marcospgp/should-you-have-some-coffee/README.md

 To suggest new questions or modifications, feel free to [create an issue](https://github.com/marcospgp/should-you-have-some-coffee/issues) or modify the [questions file](https://github.com/marcospgp/should-you-have-some-coffee/blob/main/questions.js) directly and submit a pull request.

-[Support me on Patreon](https://www.patreon.com/voxelbased) to help me decide what to work on next!
+Give me your feedback on Twitter: <https://twitter.com/voxelbased>